Rules of Golf

 The use of World Handicap System (WHS) handicaps is mandatory for all competitions.

 - There are no handicap limits for entering club competitions and winning Divisional prizes.

 - Some Major Stroke play Competitions have handicap restrictions on winning the trophy.
 Refer to Appendix B (men) and Appendix C (ladies) for further details.

 - For competitions that are played over 2 rounds on the same day or on 2 consecutive days, players will play the entire competition with the handicap as at the first round of the competition.

 - When prizes are awarded based on results across two or more separate individual competitions such as the Mens and Ladies Millennium Trophies, players will play with the current handicap applicable on the day of day.

 Note: CONGU guidance is that when there is a handicap limit on entry to a competition, permitting players to play from a lower handicap than their entitlement is permitted, though contrary to the spirit of handicapping and not recommended.
 The full Course Handicap must be used for handicapping purposes and the restricted handicap is simply for competition result purposes.

-Men’s competitions are usually played from the white tees in the summer and the yellow tees in the winter.
-Seniors competitions are played from the yellow tees.
-Ladies competitions are played from the red tees.
+Men’s competitions are played from white tees in the summer and yellow tees in the winter.
+Seniors competitions are played from the yellow tees and Ladies competitions from red tees.

 - For Midweek stablefords, Sunday stablefords and other competitions with a low number of entrants, results may be calculated as all in the same division.